How We Build

 owl, eagle and hawk attacks in addition to keeping raccoons

-We use: Extra Heavy Weight, knotted 2" mesh,
+Extra Heavy Weight, knotted 2" mesh,

 52' x 155'

-(other sizes are available).
+(other sizes are also available) through

-Louis Page Inc
+Louis Page Inc.

 Tip:

-Tip: In this photo the tree-tops
+Tip: In this photo the tree-top

-were not yet pruned, but we do keep them under control to prevent them from
+weren't pruned yet, but we do keep them under control to prevent them from

 stretching or damaging our netting.

-The Solar
+Solar

 Powered Electric Fence